Admiral personal loans

 Key features of an Admiral personal loan at a glance

 Admiral offers “unsecured” personal loans, which means that loan approval is based on individual creditworthiness rather than being secured on an asset such as a property.
-Here’s a quick summary of the loans:
+They have a fixed rate, which means that the amount you have to pay each month won’t change.
+Here’s a quick rundown:

 Am I eligible for an Admiral personal loan?